cmu-lib/portfolio_workshop/cli/setup.md

 # Setup

 ### Getting the Data
 The data we will use is taken from the [Software Carpentries](https://software-carpentry.org).
-To obtain it, download and unzip the file [here](https://swcarpentry.github.io/shell-novice/data/shell-lesson-data.zip). please save the data to a folder called `data` on your desktop
+To obtain it, download the file [here](https://swcarpentry.github.io/shell-novice/data/shell-lesson-data.zip) and unzip it.
+Please save the data to a folder called `data` on your desktop

 ### Install Shell Software
 If you do not already have the shell software installed, you will need to download and install it.
 (See below)